sealxyz/7k-ai/README.md

 ## Description

-This is a chatbot that uses AI to answer questions about the Sui blockchain.
-It is built with Next.js, Shadcn, Lucid, and Vercel AI SDK.
+This is a chatbot that uses AI to answer questions about the Sui blockchain and its ecosystem.

+Built with:

+- Next.js
+- Shadcn
+- PostgreSQL & pgVector
+- Vercel ai sdk
+- OpenAI
+- Sui wallet adapter
+- Atoma
+- Bluefin
+- Cetus
+- Aftermath

 ### Features

+- Chat with the chatbot about the Sui blockchain and its ecosystem.
-- [ ]
+- Inte
+- Use the chatbot to get information about the Sui blockchain.
+- Use the chatbot to get information about the Sui blockchain.
+- Use the chatbot to get information about the Sui blockchain.
+- Use the chatbot to get information about the Sui blockchain.

 ### Tech Stack

+- Node >= 22
+- Yarn
+- Next.js
+- PostgreSQL & pgVector

 ---